srobo/team-emails/SR2022/2022-04-02-competition-details-reminder.md

 - Make sure there are 2 spare USB ports: 1 for your code, and 1 for our "Competition USB".
 This Competition USB tells your robot that it's in the competition and which corner it's starting in (and thus populates the `R.zone` property).
 You will not be able to compete without this.

 All of these and more can be found in our [safety regulations](https://studentrobotics.org/docs/kit/safety-regulations) and [rules](https://studentrobotics.org/rules).

-## Southampton Marathon

-On Sunday 24th April, Southampton is holding a marathon event, the route of which goes right through the university.

-When arriving on Sunday morning, please be prompt and arrive as close as possible to the doors opening.
-This not only ensures there will be parking, but that the campus won't be crowded with the general public.
-Additionally, it's possible you will only be able to approach the university from the west, due to the route closing part of University.
-The schedule is available on [our website](https://studentrobotics.org/events/sr2022/competition/).

-Due to this road closure, it will be difficult to get to the food venues.
-We strongly recommend bringing a packed lunch with you on Sunday.

 If you have any other questions or concerns, please don't hesitate to get in touch.